SF State California Promise Program

 • Remain declared in a SF State approved ADT pathway

-An ADT is a degree (AA-T or AS-T) awarded through the California Community Colleges, and a requirement for the SF State California Promise Program.
-This degree is different from an associate degree (AA or AS).
-Students interested in California Promise, will need to confirm with their community college that they earned AA-T or AS-T, and not an AA or AS.
+An ADT is a degree (AA-T or AS-T) is different from an associate degree (AA or AS) and is required for program participation.
+Students interested in enrolling will need to confirm with their community college that they earned AA-T or AS-T, and not an AA or AS.
 For more information about ADTs, please visit the California Community Colleges' website, or speak with your community college counselor.

-Students will also need to have their ADT verified by SF State Undergraduate Admissions by February 17, 2024.
-In order to have an ADT verified, students must send official community college transcripts to SF State Undergraduate Admissions after their community college has posted their ADT to their community college transcript.
+Students must also have their ADT verified by SF State Undergraduate Admissions by September 27th, 2024.
+To have an ADT verified, students must send their official community college transcripts to SF State Undergraduate Admissions after their community college has posted their completed ADT to their community college transcript.

 This is a major that aligns with a particular AA-T or AS-T. Students accepted in a major that's a SF State approved ADT pathway and earned the relevant AA-T or AS-T, can complete their SF State bachelor's degree in 60 units.
 The SF State California Promise Program builds off the approved ADT pathway, by assisting students in finishing these 60 units within two years by providing student participants with priority registration for classes and specialized educational planning support.